 In finding marine fossils in the Glenshaw Formation, I have noticed three distinct preservation types within the limestone.
-This does not say that there are only three, but these are the most common I have identified.
+This observation does not say that there are only three, but these are the most common I have identified.
 All these involve the preservation of marine creatures’ remains in limestone.
 Marine limestone is a sedimentary rock that forms in warm shallow seas.
 Non-marine limestone forms in lakes, tufa deposits, etc.

 The First Type: Standard Limestone